 Professor Ginger Shultz (She/Her)

 Ginger’s interest in education began when she was an undergraduate at the Evergreen State College, where the progressive curriculum shaped her early views on learning.
 She went on to earn a Ph.D. in polymer chemistry at the University of Oregon, where she also taught hands-on science to elementary school children through an NSF GK-12 fellowship.
 After graduate school, she transitioned to education-focused research through a teaching postdoc in Chemistry at the University of Michigan.
 In 2013 she was named a UM Presidential Fellow and began pursuing educational research full-time.
 Ginger joined the faculty in the Department of Chemistry in 2016 and was promoted to Associate Professor with tenure in 2022.
-She is Department of Chemistry Associate Chair of Education and Development.
+She is an Arthur Thurnau F. Professor and Department of Chemistry Associate Chair of Education and Development.

 Email: [email protected]